-Balonne Shire Council is encouraging all residents to make their homes and gardens a mosquito free zone this summer by taking some simple and practical steps
+Balonne Shire Council is encouraging all residents to make their homes and gardens a mosquito-free zone by taking some simple and practical steps

-· Protection – Traditionally, mosquitoes are most active at dawn and dusk, although some species bite throughout the day.
+- Protection – Traditionally, mosquitoes are most active at dawn and dusk, although some species bite throughout the day.
 Apply repellents containing DEET or picaridin.
 Use mosquito netting over infant carriers, cribs and strollers.
-Install or repair window and door screens to keep mosquitos out.
-Mosquitos like to rest in dark places, so wear light clothing, long sleeves, pants, socks and shoes when mosquitos are most active.
+Install or repair window and door screens to keep mosquitoes out.
+Mosquitoes like to rest in dark places, so wear light clothing, long sleeves, pants, socks and shoes when mosquitoes are most active.

 Small amounts of water can breed large numbers of mosquitoes under the right conditions.
 Contact us if you have concerns about mosquitoes and their breeding areas.

-- Use repellent containing DEET if you are outside.
+- Use a repellent containing DEET if you are outside.

 - Check around the home for any containers holding water and empty them.